Deciphering Solar Magnetic Activity. The Solar Cycle Clock: Observations

 We have already noted that the first X-flare of a cycle happens close to the Terminator, and \cite{Chapman2020} noted that the pre-Terminator on the declining phase of the solar cycle ushered in the quiet interval spanning solar minimum.
 We shall now investigate the production of X-flares throughout the solar activity cycle.
 The top panel of Figure~\ref{fig:money} shows the occurrence of all 452 X-flares in the GOES catalogue since 1976, plotted as diamond symbols over the trace of the (27-day smoothed) F10.7 radio flux.

 With flares often occurring in close succession and the overlap of plot symbols on a 44-year plot, it might not immediately be obvious that there are 452 points in the top panel of Figure~\ref{fig:money}.
 In fact, the vast majority, 96\%, of all X-flares happen between the Terminator and pre-Terminator; there are only 16 ``contrary'' X-flares in the entire record.
 Four of those are from AR~12673 in September 2017, and the F10.7 flux surged significantly at that epoch (when that AR was present), and exceeded the F10.7 $= 90$sfu threshold that is a reasonably good approximation to both the terminators and pre-terminators.
 Repeating this analysis for M-class flares, ``only'' 93\%\ happen between the Terminator and pre-Terminator (only 403 out of 5967 fall outside the range).
 The second phenomenon not immediately visible in the top panel of Figure~\ref{fig:money} is that 78\%\ of all X-flares happen when the daily F10.7 value exceeds the 365-day trailing F10.7 average.
 This is not a surprise, as the source of X-flares are large complex active regions that generate significant amounts of F10.7 emission due to their size and complexity.
 Nevertheless, a refinement of the annual-average simplification could be developed into a useful discriminator of a given AR being likely to have an X-flare.
+To further emphasise the ``pre-requisite'' nature of F10.7 for X-flares, we note that only 8 ($<2$\%) X-flares occurred on a day with the F10.7 reading below 90\,sfu, and only 13 ($<3$\%) occurred in a Carrington rotation with the rotation average F10.7 below 90\,sfu.
 Table~\ref{tab:atitle} quantifies the number of X-flares per cycle and the both of these probabilistic observations.